mwouts/jupytext/docs/using-server.md

-# Using Jupytext from within Jupyter
+# Using Jupytext in Jupyter

 ## Paired notebooks